Bays Mountain Park

 Bays Mountain Park is a 3,750 acre nature park and planetarium located on Bays Mountain in Kingsport, Tennessee.
-Founded in 1971, it features a 44 acre lake and 40 miles of hiking trails, a nature center with a planetarium theater, fire tower, and animal habitats.
+Opened in 1971, it features a 44 acre reservoir, over 40 miles of hiking trails, a nature center with a planetarium theater, fire tower, and animal habitats.

+The park's reservoir was originally constructed in 1917 as the city's primary water source.
+The rapidly growing city soon outgrew the reservoir and transitioned to treating the water from the South Fork of Holston River in 1944.

-Its nature center and outdoor native animal displays include a bobcat, raptor center, river otters, wolf pen and captive and free-roaming white-tail deer.
-Wolf howling sessions are held regularly where visitors can experience the sounds of the gray wolf.
-There is also a herpetarium with reptiles and amphibians.
+Its nature center and outdoor native animal displays include bobcats, a raptor center and gray wolves, among other exhibits.
+There is also a herpetarium housing reptiles and amphibians.

+Bays Mountain is known for its largely unfragmented oak and pine forest ecosystems.
+The park provides a natural environment for many native plant species, including sugar maple, tulip poplar, and white oak.

 The park also features an educational pontoon boat ride attraction that runs through the Bays Mountain Reservoir, called the Barge Ride.

 Other activities include hiking, orienteering, mountain biking, camping, and fishing.
-There is also an adventure course with a zip line and the Steadman Heritage Farmstead Museum, a 19th-century period living history farm museum.
+There is also the Steadman Heritage Farmstead Museum, a 19th-century period living history farm museum.

 In 2017, the Pavilion at Lily Pad Cove was added for events rentals and special events and in 2019, 75 extra parking spots were added to alleviate peak season parking issues.

+It is the largest city-owned park in Tennessee.